Frozen in Time

 The first opportunity was to work with someone who I had worked with at IBM years ago on an interesting startup idea.

 The second opportunity was to do some contract work for the team I left after the bicycle accident.

-The third opportunity was with a sexy tech startup where one of my colleagues at my previous startup was working.
+The third opportunity was with a tech startup where one of my colleagues at my previous startup was working.
 She recommended me for the job and I started a few weeks later.

 They did not see me as someone who felt they failed at their two previous jobs.
 They remembered me as the incredibly innovative high tech trainer and instructional designer, which was not how I saw myself at the time.

 This is why it is so critical that when you get demoralized from a long drawn out job search not to isolate yourself.
 I formed the Career Pivot Community website, so that people in the 2nd half of life can find a community to seek help.
 You do not have to feel so alone.